Thoughts On Social Advice That Portrays Basic, Core Skills As Being Advanced

 - Take an interest in people and ask them questions about themselves

 - Don't make mistakes such as bragging or interrupting

 - Focus on the person you're speaking to, and don't get distracted

 - ...and so on.

 It's not that those skills aren't useful, but they're ordinary, baseline things that every adult should know.
-Saying good eye contact is a key to "making an unforgettable first impression" is like claiming "knowing how to play chords" is a key to being a world-famous guitarist.
-Those skills are technically central and important, but if someone wants to know what separates an average, functional person from the very best, they're hoping for some more advanced info.
+Saying eye contact is a key to "making an incredible first impression" is like claiming "knowing how to mute strings" is a key to being a world famous guitarist.
+Those skills are technically central and important, but if someone wants to know what separates an average, functional person from the very best, they're hoping for some more-advanced info.

 Some reasons ho-hum advice is over-hyped so often

 If someone is making money off their advice they may figure they'll get more clicks or sales if they exaggerate.
 Who wouldn't want to learn "little-known techniques to gain rapport with anyone within seconds"?
-The alternative doesn't have the same ring to it: "Here are some basic conversation and body language tips.
-They'll make you come across as a typical friendly, pleasant, reasonably-confident person.
+The alternative doesn't have the same ring to it - "Here are some basic conversation and body language tips.
+They'll make you come across as a typical friendly, pleasant, reasonably confident person.
 If you weren't doing some of them up until now, they're certainly crucial to know.
-They won't let you create instantly chemistry with anyone though, because the world doesn't work like that.
+They won't let you create instant chemistry with anyone though, because the world doesn't work like that.
 It's impossible to click with everybody."

 Not all over-hyped basic tips are because of cynical marketing.
-I've seen people sincerely explain simple principles as if they were the path to world-class social skills.
-I can come up with two other explanations:
+I've seen people sincerely explain simple principles as if they were the path to world class social skills.
+I can come up with a few other explanations:

 Charismatic people do use basic skills, but execute them at a higher level